 Electronic resources and databases

 The University of Bergen Library (UBB) provide access to exhaustive electronic resources.
-The most current for Fine Art and Design can be found in Oria (category: Fine Art and Design).
+The most current for fine art and design can be found in Oria (category: Fine art, music and design).

 Guidance from UBB on how to use e-books | Inside UiB: install Adobe Digital Editions (for Win7 and Win10) from Software Center | Outside UiB: Download Adobe Digital Editions to read the e-books on laptop or desktop | Find the free Bluefire Reader in App / Play store if you are using an iPad, iPhone or Android device.